VirgilSecurity/virgil-sdk-python/keys-sdk/readme.md

 #### Search for Cards

-Search for the Virgil Card by provided parameters.
+Search for a global Virgil Card.

 ```python
 # Search for email card